spawar2/spawar2/README.md

-- 👋 Hi, I’m @spawar2
+- 👋 Hi, I’m @spawar2.
-- 👀 I’m interested in machine learning applications
+- 👀 I’m interested in machine learning applications.
-- 🌱 I’m currently an associate research scientist at Yale University
+- 🌱 I’m currently an associate research scientist at Yale University.
-- 💞️ I’m looking to collaborate on big data analysis projects
+- 💞️ I’m looking to collaborate on big data analysis projects.
 - 📫 How to reach me: shrikant.pawar@yale.edu

 <!---